 HADIC™ ensures ḥalāl integrity is maintained throughout the certification process according to global ḥalāl regulatory standards.
 The MJCHT uses a sophisticated system called Certification Bodies Master System (CBMS™) to pair the brand/product supplier with digital Ḥalāl Assurance System and VH SMART™ that clients would use during the process of renewing certification.
 The process links between VH SMART™, CBMS™, HADIC™, and VERIFY ḤALĀL™ combat ḥalāl fraud and other negative issues in the ḥalāl industry.

-Even though the South African Muslim population comprises an estimated 5.7 million Muslims, equivalent to about 10% of the total population, the MJCHT is a key religious and ḥalāl authority ensuring that Islāmic dietary laws and requirements are observed, not only in South Africa but also globally by securing fundamental precepts through its pristine ḥalāl-applied practices of ḥalāl-consciousness, ḥalāl-correctness, ḥalāl-integrity, ḥalāl-control, and ḥalāl-compliance.
+Even though the South African Muslim population comprises an estimated 5.7 million Muslims, equivalent to about 10% of the total population, the MJCHT is a key religious and ḥalāl authority ensuring that Islāmic dietary laws and requirements are observed, not only in South Africa but also globally.
+This is maintained by securing and implementing fundamental precepts through its pristine ḥalāl-applied practices of ḥalāl-consciousness, ḥalāl-correctness, ḥalāl-integrity, ḥalāl-control, impartiality and ḥalāl-compliance.